 “Grass Spiders” are represented by 13 species collectively found throughout most of the U.S. and southern Canada, and northern Mexico.
 Like all members of the funnel weaver family Agelenidae, they spin dense, non-sticky, sheet-like webs with a funnel-like retreat where the spider hides.

-Native to Europe, it has become established in southeastern Canada and the eastern U.S. This robust spider is common in and around homes, but also lives under rocks, logs, in leaf litter, and other dark, humid places.
-Adult males are notorious for wandering in the spring!
+Native to Europe, it has become established in southeastern Canada and the eastern U.S., though is not limited to those regions.
+This robust spider is common in and around homes, but also lives under rocks, logs, in leaf litter, and other dark, humid places.
+Adult males are notorious for wandering in the spring.

 This spider is named for the pattern of white spots on the abdomen that form a cross in most specimens.
 Native to Europe, it was introduced to North America long ago.
 It spins the classic wheel-like orb web, usually sitting head-down in the hub (center), at night as well as during the day.